How a solid relationship between CX and brand strategy can superpower your startup

 Customer journey maps in CX strategies

 While customer journey maps sound complex, they’re simple and effective.
 They let you illustrate a customer’s steps when engaging with your brand.
-You can source big data for customer behaviour analytics by mapping these steps out.
+You can source big data for customer behavior analytics by mapping these steps out.
 From that data, you can form CX strategies that work.

 It’s also one many startups have embraced, relying on digital solutions to simplify the process.
 As a result, an array of tools are available to create those maps yourself.
 In Marlon’s opinion, this is a wise strategy worthy of being developed.